Opening Hook: Church will kill you.

 There was an attempt to flesh out squad members and have them feel like a team with deep connection and personalities, but for the most part I think this book suffered from just too many relationships for Lottie to juggle so none of them ever became emotionally tangible, except for Lottie’s partner, Boyd.
 Though I still fully reject the trope of partners always falling into bed together.
 There doesn’t have to be a whiff of romance in every procedural.

-And where real connections were not built, you had characters like Lottie’s Captain who was angry and dramatic without a known motivation, making him seem like a stereotype rather than a real character who the author put thought into.
+Where real connections were not built, you had characters like Lottie’s Captain who was angry and dramatic without a known motivation, making him seem like a stereotype rather than a real character who the author put thought into.
 And while he acted as a conflict source for Lottie through 50% of the book, eventually he just disappeared from the story.
 Further, the people on Lottie’s team came across as kind of stupid and bad at their jobs.

 Lottie’s character theme was pretty obvious – a single mom and struggling widow who has a conflict with her superiors, including her own mother.
 She’s emotionally short and holding anger over the death of her husband.
 She’s frazzled and dropping the ball at home when it comes to her kids.
 While I can appreciate the reality that is present in that character direction, I had a hard time connecting with Lottie because she lacked any personal introspection.
 Sure you have a bad relationship with your mother, but your children are literally going hungry??
 I don’t understand being on the ball enough to lead a murder investigation, but not having the inclination to take care of your kids even if it hurts your pride.